4teamwork/ftw.mobile/README.rst

     ]

-The user button has the postion 1000 and is rendered most right position and the navigation has the position 100, which is on the most left side.
+The user button has the position 1000 which is rendered in the rightmost position and the navigation has the position 100, which is rendered in the leftmost position.

-The navigation button is somehow special across his complexity.
-The navigation button is not considered a `simple` button ;-)
+The navigation button introduces a lot of complexity.
+It is not considered a `simple` button ;-)

 Details Navigation Button
 -------------------------

-The mobilenavigation adds two additional wrappers arround all children of the body on pageload.
+The JS for the navigation button wraps all children of the body tag with adds two additional divs on pageload.

 Development